SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ### Adding placeholder commands

-We also define placeholder commands for functionality that was not implemented by the Mail application in Chapter *@cha_mailapp@*.
+We also define placeholder commands for functionality that was not implemented by the Mail application in Chapter *@cha_menus@*.
 We will not implement them here either.
 We only provide a name and a description, which are required for the UI.

 #### FormatPlainTextCommand